-If, for example, you are a warehouse manager within the retail industry, include the size, scope and complexity of the warehouse you manage.
-Include details such as square footage, number of direct and indirect employees, shifts, and level of automation.
-Any systems you’re familiar with, such as the warehouse management system (WMS), should also be included.
+Let’s say for example that your previous position was a warehouse manager within the retail industry.
+On your resume you should be including the size, scope and complexity of the warehouse that you managed.
+Provide details like square footage, number of direct and indirect employees, shifts, and level of automation.
+It’s also very important to describe any technologies that you’re familiar with, like the warehouse management system (WMS).

 Don’t let the fact that you previously worked in a completely different field or function deter you from exploring supply chain careers.
 Just deemphasize this experience.
 You might consider leaving it off your supply chain resume altogether.
 In addition, if there are certain skills that aren’t relevant to supply chain, it might be best to leave them off your resume, too.

 3. Highlight Your Accomplishments